library(tidyverse)

 11.6.3 Data takeaway: State percentage

-Since we are staring at 2021 and 2022 numbers here, we have an opportunity to discuss how the “COVID era” will have a lasting affect on education data and many other data sources.
+Since our analysis includes data from between 2020 and 2022 here, we have an opportunity to discuss how the “COVID era” will have a lasting affect on education data and many other data sources.
 The adjustments and adaptations that schools had to make changed our world and the data gathered during that time.
 While our world is always evolving, COVID affected some aspects of our society in profound and lasting ways, and we need to recognize that in our reporting.

 In this case, as in many others you will come across in the wild, there isn’t much we can do other than to recognize it was a different time.
 If the COVID effect is strong enough, we might specifically note it in our charts or stories.
 In the end, this is the data we have from the TEA and there is no regression or alternative we can use to “normalize” our data to previous times.